 Metro COG experienced a maternity leave and a staff change in 2020, resulting in a period of time where a position was not filled.
 This resulted in an overall reduction in staff hours compared to the hours estimated in the UPWP.
-Some variation in staff salaries also affected staff hourly costs, resulting in an overall reduction from that expected in the UPWP.

 In addition, more time was spent on general overhead to address working from home accommodations due to COVID19, and less time was spent on in-field data collection.
 Funding requests, such as the decision to apply for bonding funds for the Heartland Trail, shifted hours for staff members who were budgeted to study the trail route in more depth.
 That work was put on hold until the bonding decision was made.
 Unanticipated vacation, sick leave and funeral leave time also exceeded estimates.
-In some cases, more time than expected was spent on consultant led projects, resulting in less time spent on related technical assistance.
+In some cases, more time was spent on consultant led projects, resulting in less time spent on related technical assistance.

-The reduced staff hours described above, resulted in unspent funds of approximately \$49,630, which Metro COG proposes to carry over into 2021.
+The reduced staff hours described above, resulted in unspent funds of approximately \$49,000.
 Metro COG recommends reallocation of those funds into the 2021-2022 UPWP to help fund projects that were budgeted at less than the desirable amounts.
-For example, after scoping the Fargo Transportation Plan, it became apparent that the project warrants additional funding.
-The City of Fargo is interested in applying \$20,000 of these funds toward this project, and City staff indicated an additional \$5,000 match could be accommodated, bringing that project budget up to \$175,000.
+For example, after scoping the Fargo Transportation Plan (next item on the agenda), it became apparent that the project warrants additional funding.
+The City of Fargo is interested in applying \$20,000 of these funds toward this project.

 Of the remaining funds, Metro COG wishes to allocate \$20,000 to the Bicycle and Pedestrian Plan Update, bringing that budget to \$170,000.
-We wish to retain the remainder of the surplus (approximately \$9,630) for other 2021 needs to be determined.
-This could include hiring of a second intern, for example.
+We wish to retain the remainder of the surplus for other costs.